akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 4. Type **yes** and hit enter when you're asked if you want to continue connecting to the virtual machine.

-5.You are now connected to your linux virtual machine through SSH.
+5. You are now connected to your linux virtual machine through SSH.

 6. Run the following command to logout from your ubuntu virtual machine.